IBM/csm-dach-cloud-native-labs/day-2/source2image.md

 imagestream.image.openshift.io/helloworld   image-registry.openshift-image-registry.svc:5000/s2i-user1/helloworld   latest   37 seconds ago
 ```

-Taking a closer look, we see folowing resources were generated :
+Taking a closer look, we see the following resources were generated :

- * The Pods which host the application
+- The Pods which host the application
- * The Deployment "helloworld"
+- The Deployment "helloworld"
- * A ReplicaSet: as part of the deployment, the replicaset "helloworld" aims to create 1 replica
+- A ReplicaSet: as part of the deployment, the replicaset "helloworld" aims to create 1 replica
- * A Service: the service "helloworld" allows internal access to the application
+- A Service: the service "helloworld" allows internal access to the application
- * A BuildConfig: the build config resource creates build containers to build the application
+- A BuildConfig: the build config resource creates build containers to build the application
- * An ImageStream: the imagestream "helloworld" represents the different versions of the created images
+- An ImageStream: the image stream "helloworld" represents the different versions of the created images

 A build container was created, which took care of building the application.
 Upon termination, the application pods were created and are running.

 ### 4. Routes

 The service allows to access the application internally, but if we want to access it externally?
 We need to create a route.

 _A route exposes a service at a host name_

 To create a route we need to expose the service associated with the application.
 Let's create a route:

 ```
 user1:~$ oc expose service/helloworld